GoogleChromeLabs/how-fugu-is-my-browser/README.md

-# How Fugu 🐡 Is Your Browser?
+# How Fugu 🐡 is your browser?